antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 efficient code**.
 But since we cannot actually be sure that types are correct, we cannot use them to guide compilation.
-There are projects like `mypyc` which go in this direction, but by doing so they break compatibility and limit dynamism, so we are back to the category of "compiler for python subset/variant".
+There are projects like `mypyc` which go in this direction, but by doing so they break compatibility and limit dynamism, so we are back to the category of "compiler for a subset/variant of Python".

 Finally, another advantage of static typing is that **IDEs and tooling** can use type knowledge to assist development.
 I think this is actually a great success in Python and